aanthonyawad/codingchallenge-backend-webapp/README.md

 ### 3. Handle Declarations
 One interesting aspect of industrial or technology standards is how they are composed.
 Companies or organisations typically work with a standard-setting organisation (like ISO or ETSI) to "declare" their patent to be a necessary part of a standard.
 So there is a relational connection between patents and standards, which we can model as a "declaration".

 * Create a SQL model for a declaration, and include the appropriate foreign key relationships.
-(It's important not to change the existing SQL model, but to extend from it).

 * Create new endpoint(s) which let a user declare their patent(s) to be part of a standard.
 As in the previous task, ensure that appropriate responses and status codes are returned.